How to Refresh a Horse That has Become Stale in his Training

 While some horses accept their daily work happily, others can become stale and resentful.

 So, how do you know if your horse has become stale and what can you do about it?

 How do you know if your horse is becoming stale?

-Most owners know their horses well enough to recognise a change in their horse’s way of going, attitude, or general demeanour.
+Most owners know their horses well enough to recognize a change in their horse’s way of going, attitude, or general demeanor.

 Typical indications that your horse might be fed up with his work include: